ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 - "Explain how to make shell scripts more robust and less dangerous"
 - "Introduce basics of unit-testing"
 - "Write basic unit-test for shell commands"
-- "Explain how to make shell scripts more robust and less dangerous"
-- "Introduce basics of unit-testing"
-- "Write basic unit-test for shell commands"
 keypoints:
 - Command line shell is a powerful tool, and learning additional "hints" could help to make its use much more efficient, less